ernestoriv7/risc-v-pong-rars/README.md

 #Inspiration taken from a MIPS assembly version done by: https://github.com/AndrewHamm/MIPS-Pong for the
 #MARS emulator

+#The official repository of the RARS emulator can be found in: https://github.com/TheThirdOne/rars

 # To run the project:
 # 1) In the upper bar go to Run->Assemble (f3)
 # 2) In the upper bar go to Tools->Bitmap Display